PhotoboothProject/photobooth/docs/faq/index.md

 }
 ```

-`portrait` changes the orientation of the collage before the images are added while `rotate_after_creation` rotates the collage after all images were added.
-Collage width must be greater than hight to take effect.
 `width` and `height` (optional) can be defined in pixel to change the resolution of the collage. **Note:** both dimensions must be defined, else the default collage configuration will be used.
 `text_custom_style` set to `true` if you want to apply text, `false` to disable.
 The following properties can override the config from Adminpanel, else the text on collage configuration will be used from Photobooth: